pretix/pretix-docs/docs/tutorial/organizer-account.md

 Since we are operating from Germany and thus required by law to include certain legal information on all our websites, we are going to enter the URL to our website's imprint in the "Imprint URL" field.

 We will enter a valid email address into the "contact address" field.
-This email address will be displayed under the label "Contact event organizer" in the footer of the public profile.
+This email address will be displayed under the label "Contact event organizer" in the footer of the public profile to allow customers to contact us.

 Clicking the :btn:Save: button at the bottom of the page confirms our changes.